Though we are separated by distance, the world is coming together to fight coronavirus.

 With communities around the world at different stages of the pandemic, doctors, nurses, and public health officials continue to sound the alarm.
 They are running out of personal protective equipment (PPE) such as gowns and face masks, as well as nose swabs, and chemicals to make coronavirus tests.
 And while Medtronic doesn’t manufacture those items, we join forces with companies, nonprofits, and thought leaders to share our insights and deliver what’s needed.
 For example, we worked with an American company to develop a prototype for a 3D-printed face shield with a visor.
 In less than a week, hospitals ordered more than 300,000.
 We helped a Stanford University bioengineer design face shields out of scuba masks.
 And the Medtronic Foundation partnered with several organizations including Americares, DirectRelief, and UNICEF to protect health workers around the world.

 No one can fight COVID-19 alone.
 And that goes for us, too.
-We are reaching out to collaborators and competitors alike to help support hospitals and healthcare workers.
+We reached out to collaborators and competitors alike to help support hospitals and healthcare workers.
 We led a team to form the global Ventilator Training Alliance, aimed at training and providing support to those working with this life-saving technology.
+Australia-based JigSpace created 3-D augmented reality training guides to upskill global manufacturers on our open-sourced ventilator design specs.
 In Canada, the government backed Baylis Medical’s efforts to ramp up the production of ventilators based off specifications we publicly shared.
 We joined the University of Minnesota, Boston Scientific, UnitedHealth Group and others to create, deploy, and share designs for the Coventor — a simple, low-cost ventilator designed for healthcare workers with limited access to traditional ventilator devices.
-By teaming up with companies such as VinGroup, Walton Group, and Tata Group, we are increasing access to ventilators in Vietnam, Bangladesh, and India.
-And we engaged in a partnership with Intel to expedite efforts to develop remote management capabilities of our most advanced ventilator.
+And by teaming up with companies such as VinGroup, Walton Group, and Tata Group, we are increasing access to ventilators in Vietnam, Bangladesh, and India.
 By working together, we don’t lose a competitive edge — we gain hope.

 A long journey

 A tenuous sense of normalcy is taking root in places where coronavirus cases are declining.
 But the new normal is anything but normal, especially when some experts believe we’ll have to maintain some degree of social distancing for years to come.
-In South Korea, professional baseball has resumed, but cardboard banners in the stands replace fans.3 In Denmark, schools have reopened, but students sit two meters away from their classmates.4 Around the world, we see hospitals reopening their doors to patients seeking elective procedures.
+In South Korea, professional baseball has resumed, but cardboard banners in the stands replace fans.3 In Denmark, schools have reopened, but students sit two meters away from their classmates.4 Around the world, hospitals are reopening their doors to patients seeking elective procedures, but with new safety guidelines and protocols in place.
 The virus isn’t gone, but we are learning to live with it in our midst.

 When we work together, we are capable of incredible things.
 Donations pour into food banks.
 Adoptions at animal shelters soar.
 Small businesses pivot to help frontline workers.
 Coronavirus isn’t getting the best of us.
 It’s bringing out the best in us.
 Still, we can’t ignore the tremendous challenges that remain, especially in healthcare.
 Hospitals are reporting fewer visits for heart attacks, strokes, and other medical emergencies, suggesting patients are avoiding critical care for fear of contracting COVID-19.5 Meanwhile, the backlog of well-visits and preventative screenings continue to grow.
 In a post-pandemic world, how will hospitals pick up where they left off?
 How will the patient experience change?
 How will staffing models and workflows adjust?
 What role will technology play in this new chapter?
 Signs of post-pandemic recovery point to virtual care as one solution, but we know there are other paths out of this crisis.
 Medtronic employees around the world are banding together to help the healthcare industry navigate the radically altered landscape by offering shared solutions, resources, and hope.